 If your baby has truncus arteriosus, the abnormal circulation of blood usually results in:

 - Respiratory problems.
-The abnormal distribution of blood results in too much blood flowing into the lungs.
-Excessive fluid in the lungs makes it difficult for your baby to breathe.
+Too much blood flows into the lungs, and the excess fluid makes it difficult for your baby to breathe.

 - High blood pressure in the lungs (pulmonary hypertension).
 Increased blood flow to the lungs causes the lungs' blood vessels to narrow, increasing blood pressure in the lungs and making it increasingly difficult for your baby's heart to pump blood into the lungs.

 - Enlargement of the heart (cardiomegaly).
 Pulmonary hypertension and the increased blood flow through the heart force your baby's heart to work harder than normal, causing it to enlarge.
 The enlarged heart gradually weakens.

 - Heart failure.
 The increased workload and poor oxygen supply also result in weakening of your baby's heart.
 These factors can contribute to heart failure, the inability of the heart to supply the body with enough blood.

 Even with successful surgical repair of the heart during infancy, other complications associated with truncus arteriosus can occur later in life: